SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 :math:`nj` is the number of atomic species :math:`j` in :math:`i`, and :math:`\left|R_j\right|` is the reference Gibbs free energy of that atomic species.
-Mathematically this looks a little confusing (especially with such crude notation) but in practice it is pretty easy, provided that we are calculating for a specific Temperature, T.
+Mathematically this looks a little confusing (especially with such crude notation) but in practice it is pretty easy.
-The Temperature and Pressure and any other quantities used for defining the reference states should be reported.
-The calculation is even easier and less computationally expensive if the entropy of formation contribution is neglected.
 The general principle is similar to https://en.wikipedia.org/wiki/Born%E2%80%93Haber_cycle and https://en.wikipedia.org/wiki/Hess%27s_law
+In this part of CatMAP, we will only be specifying the 0K electronic contribution to the relative formation energies, and these do not have a temperature depndence.

 In practice, today, the value for :math:`H_i` is genreally approximated as being equal to the electronic energy.
 In this case, the equation becomes